 One of the few east-west trending divide ranges in the Northern Rockies, the Centennials are unlike any other region MWA works.
 The marshy Red Rock Lakes in the northern foothills create a stark contrast with the jagged peaks and steep canyons of the mountains.
 Notable peaks Nemesis and Red Rock soar to over 9000', giving a backdrop to the lake that rises over 3000' in less than a mile.
 Nestled within the Centennials is the Missouri River's ultimate headwaters in Hellroaring Creek, flowing out Hellroaring Canyon.

 The Centennial Mountains are the southern boundary of the Centennial Valley which is home to the 32,350 acre Red Rocks Lake Wilderness.
-Managed by the U.S. Fish and Wildlife Service, it was designated in 1976.
+Managed by the U.S. Fish and Wildlife Service, it was designated as Wilderness in 1976.
 This remote, virtually undeveloped basin holds an amazing system of waterways consisting of lakes and connected marshes that is managed for wildlife.
 More than 14,000 acres of wetlands provide habitat and solitude for a stunning array of birds and other wildlife.
 The wilderness comprises about 80 percent of a refuge that was established in 1935 to safeguard the rare trumpeter swan.
 Some 215 bird species have been observed within this wetlands wilderness.
-Red Rock’s high prairies and mountains combine with the water to create a habitat for moose, elk, deer and antelope.
+It is also excellent habitat for moose, elk, deer and antelope.

 The Centennials Wilderness Study area was designated in 1975.
 Since then, over 20,000 acres have been recommended for inclusion in the Wilderness preservation system.
 In addition to being critical grizzly bear habitat, about 60 miles of the Continental Divide National Scenic Trail run through the Centennial Mountains.
 This landscape is truly a national treasure.